 Where to Find Weed In Kentucky?

-Unfortunately we can’t tell you where to find weed in Kentucky but if you come to the nation’s capital, Washington DC, you can find weed easily just take a look at our tourist’s guide.
+Unfortunately we can’t tell you where to find weed in Kentucky nor can you find delivery services for it, as recreational use is illegal.
+However, if you come to the nation’s capital, Washington DC, you can find weed easily just take a look at our tourist’s guide.
 We have a number of smoke shops, delivery services and dispensaries that you can find all of your favorite strains.
 Check out our local cannabis companies and find what you’re looking for.